 The align qualifier can only be used on blocks or block members, and only for blocks declared with std140 or std430 layouts.
 The align qualifier makes the start of each block member have a minimum byte alignment.
 It does not affect the internal layout within each member, which will still follow the std140 or std430 rules.
-The specified alignment must be a power of 2, or a compile-time error results.
+The specified alignment must be greater than 0 and a power of 2, or a compile-time error results.